USD ($)

 custom banner static image

-The PPPoE protocol works by combining: Point-to-Point Protocol (PPP) and Ethernet.
+PPPoE works by combining Point-to-Point Protocol (PPP) and Ethernet.
 PPP is a data link layer protocol used to establish a direct connection between two networking devices, such as computers or routers.
 Ethernet, on the other hand, is a common technology used for local area network (LAN) communication.

-1. Establish connection: The device, such as a router or computer, sends a PPPoE discovery request to find the available PPPoE server from the ISP.
+1. Establishing connection: The device, such as a router or computer, sends a PPPoE discovery request to find the available PPPoE server from the ISP.

-2. Create a Session: Once the server responds, a session ID is assigned, and the connection is established.
+2. Creating a Session: Once the server responds, a session ID is assigned, and the connection is established.

-3. Data Transfer: After the session is created, the data is transferred between the user device and the ISP over the Ethernet network.
+3. Transferring Data: After the session is created, the data is transferred between the user device and the ISP over the Ethernet network.

 4. Disconnection: Once the user disconnects, the session is terminated.